 We’ve heard it a million times, to get the most of your work from home life, a little discipline goes a long way.

-A routine is simply something you do over and over again to flip the switch in your brain to tell you that it’s time to get into ‘work mode’.
+A routine is simply something you do over and over again to flip the switch in your brain to tell you it’s time to get into ‘work mode’.

 For you that might mean waking at 7 am, making a cup of coffee and reading.
 For someone else, it might mean waking at 6 am, getting your kids ready for school, dropping them off and then unwinding before work with a hot drink and a book.

 Experiment and find a routine that works for your unique situation, is easy and enjoyable and the rest will fall into place.